People are connected today more than ever!

-While some online community forums are moderated, many are not.
+Some online community forums are moderated, but many are not.
 Regardless if there’s a moderator, it’s up to individuals to self-govern and self-regulate their own online behavior and to post responsibly, respectfully, and with common sense.

-#1) Thou shalt be fully responsible for what you post: The words you type, the tone of your post, the links you share, and the pictures you post are all YOURS.
+#1) Thou shalt be fully responsible for what you post: The words you type, the tone of your post, the links you share, and the pictures you post are all YOUR responsibility.
 When you press “Send,” you own your post.

-#2) Thou shalt use other types of communication when need be: It’s very likely that something you post will offend others at some point.
+#2) Thou shalt use other types of communication when need be: It’s very likely that something you post will offend someone at some point.
 A political statement, a poorly crafted joke, or a stern statement on a topic.
-There will be times that you inadvertently crossed a line.
-Relationships are more important than defending you “rightness”.
-And there’s times where voice-to-voice (phone call) or face-to-face communication is necessary to resolve an online exchange.
+There will be times that you inadvertently cross a line.
+Relationships are more important than defending your “rightness,” and there are times where voice-to-voice (phone call) or face-to-face communication is necessary to resolve an online exchange.

 #4) Thou shalt not abuse the purpose of the online forum: Every online exchange has a purpose.
-The private neighborhood site is about the neighborhood you live in.
-The Facebook community page usually has what is and is not allowed to post.
+Some, like a Facebook community group, may even have well-defined rules for the group.
 So, follow the rules.
-Someone else set these forums up, so respect their efforts.
-Don’t solicit business, spam about income possibilities, or discuss matters that are off topic.
-Respect everyone’s time and sacred space to live within the purpose of the online forum you belong to.
+And whether it is explicitly stated or not, don’t solicit business, spam about income possibilities, or discuss matters that are off topic.
+Respect everyone’s time and the purpose of the online forum you belong to.

 #5) Thou shalt not spam, troll, or send unwanted posts to individuals in the forum: Riding the coattails of Commandment #4, don’t take advantage of the members of the community forums by using it as a mailing list that you can privately solicit to.
 Unless someone asks for help, don’t give it.
-Don’t infer, don’t interpret, and don’t assume people want whatever you are offering, as tempting as your offer is.
-It is about respecting the person, the forum, and the unspoken boundaries we all should live by.
+Don’t infer, don’t interpret, and don’t assume people want whatever you are offering, as presumably helpful as your offer may be.

-#6) Honor your name, your family name, and your reputation: You are the only one who cares (and should care) about your reputation.
-So, you are the only one who can protect it.
+#6) Honor your name, your family name, and your reputation: You are the only one who cares (and should care) about your reputation, which means you are the only one who can protect it.
 In many of the community forums, often your picture, your name, and a link to more information about you is available to everyone in the online community.
-What you’re saying and how you’re saying it is being seen by many, not just those you’re responding to (or who “like” it).
+What you’re saying and how you’re saying it is being seen by many, not just those you’re responding to, or those who engage with the post.
 Many more are staying on the sidelines, staying silent, and could possibly recall your online actions in real life situations.

 #7) Thou shalt not make a private matter public: Discernment is a must here.
 A statement we often cite is, “just because you can, doesn’t mean you should.”
 You can post anything.
-And for a millisecond, you think it was the best post in the world.
+And for a millisecond, you think it was justified.
 Until the reactions start coming.
-Ding.
-Ding.
-Ding.
 Does every neighbor need to know about the letter you received from the HOA about your yard before appealing the notice in the agreed upon process?
 Does the entire forum need to know you got served a bad cup of coffee from a brand new restaurant in town?
 Should you verbally torch a community leader online before discussing your disagreements with them in a way so they can fairly respond?
-Don’t be so quick to take things online if you haven’t gone offline in the first place.
+Don’t be so quick to take things online if you haven’t tried to resolve your issues offline first.

 #8) Thou shalt not slander someone online: Posting false information or malicious statements about a person or entity happens a lot in this digital age.
-And many of us have inadvertently participated in it, while some do it purposefully.
-It can come in the form of a “call to action” post, a bad review of an establishment, a leading question inquiring about someone’s intent, or a rant about a person or group in a particular situation.
+And while some do it purposefully, many of us have inadvertently participated in it.
+It can come in the form of a “call to action” post, a false review of an establishment, a leading question inquiring about someone’s intent, or a rant about a person or group in a particular situation.
 With numerous likes, a few shares, and a handful of comments, things can escalate out of control in a matter of minutes.
 Real damage can be done to the accused, without much consequence to the slanderers.
 Perception is reality, so please take a moment to remember that there are real people on the other end of your computer, and real lives that can be affected by your words.

 #10) Thou shalt take some time between writing a post and pushing send: In the era of instant gratification and real-time posts on social media, there are certain times that taking an extended break between writing a post and pushing SEND is a good idea.
-Not only does it give you time to re-read your post, have another person read and react to your pre-sent post, but it allows you to go through the nine other Commandments and determine if you’ve broken any of them.
-This comes in really handy on posts that you know will spark a reaction or have negative ramifications.
+Not only does it give you time to re-read your post but it allows you to go through the nine other Commandments and determine if you’ve broken any of them.
+This comes in handy on posts that you know will spark a reaction or have negative ramifications.

 1) Find local online community forums that you can join and contribute to the conversation on.
 There’s all kinds of groups, ranging from community events to local government, from neighborhoods to special interests.